The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 "Poor, poor Aeffe!"
 Goldwyn lamented as she watched the motherly Leofgifu lead the girl away.

 Frithuswith huffed, "I scarcely see why all of you are so bewildered, for Aeffe spoke truly.
-I, too, breathed in the smoke from the device which smoked and fumed like a dragon.
-I felt no fear of it, for no harm had come to Aeffe by handling the creature.
-I felt the most wondrous sensations of peace after that, Like Aeffee, I, too, soon succumbed to the spell of sleep."
+I, too, breathed in the smoke from the vessel which smoked and fumed like a dragon.
+I felt no fear of it, for no harm had come to Aeffe.
+After inhaling the smoke, I felt the most wondrous sensation of peace, and like Aeffe, I, too, soon succumbed to the spell of sleep."
 Her voice trailed off as she stared wistfully into space.

 Goldwyn was both furious and disgusted.
 "Frithuswith, there was no dragon!
 Can you not see what these men have done to you?" she exclaimed angrily.
 "The two of you were bewitched by spells and potions!
 They are all sorcerers and skilled in administering the most baleful poisons!
 Please, Frithuswith, you must rest, for you are surely babbling nonsense!"